gazaskygeeks/code-academy/technical-tasks.md

 The learning section is the longest and will require the most time to complete.

+#### Note for previous applicants: We modified this document, so read it carefully.

 ## Summary of the tasks:

 **It will take time to complete these lessons.** We suggest having a consistent schedule over a few weeks to complete these lessons.
 If you ever get stuck or feel overwhelmed, ask for help on the [Discord Server](https://discord.gg/7QqGtqC9Gy), or contact us at codeacademy@gazaskygeeks.com.
 We are happy to help, and we are highly recommending you to watch **Elzero Web School** [HTML](https://www.youtube.com/playlist?list=PLDoPjvoNmBAw_t_XWUFbBX-c9MafPk9ji), [CSS](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzjsz06gkzlSrlev53MGIKe) and [JavaScript](https://www.youtube.com/playlist?list=PLDoPjvoNmBAx3kiplQR_oeDqLDBUDYwVv) courses.